 The Master Plan Study has identified potential ideas for adding tracks and platforms, as well as possible opportunities for improving passenger flows.
 Short, medium, and long-term opportunities have been identified ranging from re-purposing platforms originally designed for handling mail, to better connections to other rail and transit services, to the construction of new multilevel subways.

-The Final Report of the first stage of the Study was issued in May, 2012 and is available for download at the link on the right side of this page and the “Reports” tab above.
+The First Stage Final Report of the Study was issued in May, 2012 and is available for download at the link on the right side of this page and the “Reports” tab above.

 The second stage of the Study started in December, 2012.
-This work will include three key components:
+This work includes three key components:

-The goal of this stage of the Study will be to establish a robust technical case for implementing the Stage 1 Study’s “medium term” recommendations as soon as possible, and it will determine just how much capacity (i.e., how many years of growth) these improvements are likely to accommodate.
+The goal of this second stage of the Study is to establish a robust technical case for implementing the Stage 1 Study’s “medium term” recommendations as soon as possible, and it will determine just how much capacity (i.e., how many years of growth) these improvements are likely to accommodate.